rohan-cce/Learn-and-Grow/README.md

 - 📰 [Daily English News](https://qz.com/india/)
 - 👂🏻 [Watched a Youtube video "This green oasis is a drought-proof village in Rajasthan"](https://www.youtube.com/watch?v=I1Vt8oPCZiE)
 - 👂🏻 [Watched a Youtube video "How Tesla Builds Batteries So Fast"](https://www.youtube.com/watch?v=NTb3SNtwTjg)
+- 📖📈 Book reading
   - 💰📈📖 Financial education ~ Read 9 pages in the book "HOW TO AVOID LOSS AND EARN CONSISTENTLY IN THE STOCK MARKET by PRASENJIT PAUL"
 ***
 </p></details>